Security+ Domain 1 - Zac's Notes

 • The gatekeeper

-Split the network into planes
+Split the network into planes of operation

 • Data plane